 The purpose of a voluntary confidential report is to comply with the victim's or witness's wish to keep the matter confidential while taking steps to ensure the future safety of the victim, witness, and others.
 With such information, Collin College can keep an accurate record of the number of incidents involving students, employees, and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in Collin College's annual Clery Act crime statistics.

 To submit a voluntary confidential report, victims and witnesses can contact the Collin College Police Department Communications Center 24 hours a day by:

-- Dialing extension 5555 from any Collin College system phone; - 2.
-Dialing 972.578.5555 from any phone outside the Collin College system; - Pressing the "Emergency" button located on any Collin College system phone; - Pressing the "Emergency" button on any of the Blue Light phones located in the parking garages and parking lots at the Frisco Campus, McKinney Campus, and Plano Campus; or - Utilizing the Collin Mobile App "Call Campus Police" function under the "Emergency" menu.
+- 1. Dialing extension 5555 from any Collin College system phone, - 2.
+Dialing 972.578.5555 from any phone outside the Collin College system, or - Pressing the "Emergency" button located on any Collin College system phone.